MicrosoftDocs/dynamics365smb-docs/financials/ui-personalize-user-interface.md

 ---
 # Personalizing Pages
 <!--NAV in the Web client-->
-You can customize pages to better suit your daily work by changing their layout to display only the information you want, where you want it.
-Of course, the personalization changes that you make will only effect what you see, not what other users see.
+You can customize pages to suit your daily work and preferences by changing their layout to display only the information you want, where you want it.
+The personalization changes that you make will only effect what you see, not what other users see.

 Depending on the type of page and what it includes, you can:

 -   Add, move, and remove fields.

-    You cannot create new fields; you can only add fields that already exist in the database.
-The same is true for field columns in a list.
 -   Add, move, and remove columns in a list.
 -   Change the freeze pane of columns in a list.